a-ozbek/food-hunter/README.md

 ## Brief Technical Explanation
 * By using Food-5K dataset (http://mmspg.epfl.ch/food-image-datasets), a food vs not-food model is trained by fine-tuning InceptionV3 in Keras
 * [http://cnnlocalization.csail.mit.edu] The technique here is implemented for food localization.
 (Class Activation Mapping)
+* You may check out the notebooks folder for more detail.

 ## Results